anshuldante/ai-ds-ml-practical/neural-networks-and-convolutional-neural-networks-essential-training/readme.md

     * To improve a model's prediction, we want to minimize the loss.
   * We need to find a way to learn the neuron's parameters (weight and bias) from the data.
   * **Gradient Descent** is an optimizing algorithm which iterates through different combinations of weights and biases to find the combination which minimizes the error/loss.
-  * Some loss functions are: sum of squared errors, cross-entropy loss is better suited for logistic functions
+  * Some loss functions are: sum of squared errors, cross-entropy loss (better suited for logistic functions)

 ## Components of Neural Networks